sankeer28/Boggle-Solver/README.md

 # Haskell:
 - **Input:** Haskell’s argument types differ a bit from Elixir’s.
 The board will be a list of Strings, where each string represents a row.
 The legal word list will also be a list of strings.
-Output: Your boggle function should return a list of tuples.
+Output: The Boggle function should return a list of tuples.
 Each tuple contains two elements.
 The first element is a string (the word), and the second element is a list of pair tuples, where each pair tuple contains the coordinates of the corresponding letter in the string.
 The word ‘seat’ from the 2x2 board would be represented as follows:
 [ (“seat”, [ (1,0), (0,0), (0,1), (1,1) ]) ]
-Haskell also has a Map type that you may find useful, but you are not required to use [it](https://hackage.haskell.org/package/containers-0.4.0.0/docs/Data-Map.html)

 Run Tester using
 ```